shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- sm_duckhunt / sm_undead - Allows players to vote for a duckhunt
+- sm_duckhunt - Allows players to vote for a duckhunt
-- sm_setduckhunt - Allows the Admin(sm_map) or Warden to set duckhunt as next round
+- sm_setduckhunt - Allows the Admin or Warden to set duckhunt as next round
 ```
 ##### Cvars
 ```